Geriatric Spine Conditions in Singapore

 Geriatric Spine Conditions

-Why the Aging Spine Requires Specialized Care
+Why the Aging Spine Requires Specialised Care

 - Reduced bone density increases fracture risk, especially in the thoracolumbar spine